mrluthra/oxide_object_storage_minio/README.md

 ## Contributing

 Issues and pull requests welcome.
-If you hit an Oxide platform quirk that is not yet documented in `docs/ARCHITECTURE.md` or the known-constraints list above, please open an issue with the reproduction steps and any `oxide` CLI output you have.
+If you hit an Oxide platform quirk that is not yet documented or the known-constraints list above, please open an issue with the reproduction steps and any `oxide` CLI output you have.
 That feedback is what keeps the workarounds in the module up to date.

 ---